 Matt has been teaching nose work classes since 2011 and enjoys helping dogs develop their natural scenting abilities and build confidence through nose work.
-Matt also helped develop and teaches TipTopTails’ innovative Puppy Day School program, and is a certification instructor for the dog*tec Dog Walking Academy in Michigan, giving professional dog walkers the skills to handle dogs safely and to run a business successfully.
+Matt also helped develop and teaches TipTopTails’ innovative Puppy Day School and Tweener Day School programs, and is a certification instructor for the dog*tec Dog Walking Academy in Michigan, giving professional dog walkers the skills to handle dogs safely and to run a business successfully.

 Jessica Cefai loves to help her clients and their dogs learn new skills and build stronger relationships through teamwork.
 Jess has been teaching agility, puppy and good manners classes for six years, and has successfully competed with her dog in agility, dock jumping, and disc.